devslopes/sqlite-practice-unsolved/part2/part2.md

  - write your answer in `part2/b.sql`

 c:
-write a query that selects a dog where the name is "Zoey"
+write a query that selects a dog where the name is "Doomslayer"

  - write your answer in `part2/c.sql`